deg0nz/inwx-mailcow-dns-configurator/README.md

-# inwx-mailcow-configurator
+# inwx-mailcow-dns-configurator
-Little program that automatically sets the needed DNS entries for running mailcow at the INWX domain registrar.
+Unfortunately the INWX web interface only lets you enter one DNS entry at a time and adding multiple domains to your mail server can get really annoying there.
+So I wrote this for quickly adding new domains to my mailserver.
+It is also possible to add a new mail server (add A and AAAA records as well).

 This is more a tool that automates entering the needed DNS records and assumes you know what you are doing.

-I wrote it for quickly adding new domains to my mailserver.

 ## TODO

-* CLI
+* Implement CLI
 * Cleanup
 * Make SPF, DKIM and DMARC entries more configurable (via config)
-* save entered IDs for deleteing them *(maybe)*
+* Save entered DNS-entry-IDs for deleteing them *(maybe)*

 ## Prerequisites